Updated on 1 October 2017

-Exterior of Mani Bhavan has still been retained.
-Moment you step feet in here, you are transferred into the past of India’s most important man.
-Pictures (mostly black and white) of Gandhi, Baa (his wife) and his friends & colleagues adorn the walls of this tucked away residence.
+The external architecture of Mani Bhavan has still been retained.
+The moment you step feet in here, you are transferred into the past of India’s most important man.
+Pictures (mostly black and white) of Gandhi, Baa (his wife) and his friends and colleagues adorn walls of this tucked away residence.

 Mahatma Gandhi with a young Indira Gandhi (Jawaharlal Nehru’s daughter and India’s first women Prime Minister)

-First level displays photographs of Gandhi with prominent leaders, his followers, friends and other established individuals from varied walks of life.
-The standout picture is of Gandhi and a handsome but rather unrecognizable Charlie Chaplin without his trademark moustache, hat and stick.
+The first level displays photographs of Gandhi with prominent leaders, his followers, friends and other established individuals from varied walks of life.
+The standout picture is of Gandhi with the handsome but rather unrecognizable Charlie Chaplin without his trademark moustache, hat and stick.

 Gandhi and Charlie Chaplin (Centre)

-The second level also houses Gandhi’s famous Charkha.
-Along with it, there are his chappals, his stick and a few of his vessels on display.
+Gandhi’s famous Charkha.
+Alongside, are his chappals, his stick and a few of his vessels on display

 Liked this post?
 Also check out…..